-MMP is about 1/20 the size of Exxon-Mobil.
+MMP is a fraction of the size of Exxon-Mobil.
 Yet, the firm packs quite a punch in the yield department.
 It owns a network of energy pipelines and storage facilities that is absolutely essential to the nation’s energy infrastructure.
-The master-limited partnership’s fee-based income supports a 9.5%% payout, nearly five times the market average.
+The master-limited partnership’s fee-based income supports a 7.9% payout, five times the market average.

-And while the stock has fallen with the rest of the energy sector, it has absolutely trounced the sector (and the overall market) over the long haul.
-(We’re currently sitting on a 390% total return since adding it to our portfolio in 2005.)
+Oh, and over the haul it has absolutely trounced the sector (and the overall market).
+(We’re currently sitting on a 489% total return since adding it to our portfolio in 2005.)

 The point is, if you limit your universe exclusively to popular blue-chip dividend payers, then you’re missing out.
 That’s why our High-Yield Investing portfolio is filled with income-producing master limited partnerships (MLPs), real estate investment trusts (REITs), and business development companies (BDCs).

 These companies may not be household names, but they are solid businesses with far more generous payouts.